Team-Drovosec/sasctf-finals-2025/2girls1flag/README.md

 ```
 As you can see, `girl_id` is taken directly from `invoke_data`.
 To exploit this, start a chat with your own girlfriend, then send a follow-up request while keeping the same `session_id` but replacing `girl_id` with the target girl's ID.

-To fix the vulnerability, that line to:
+To fix the vulnerability, change that line to:
 ```py
 stmt = select(Girl).where(Girl.girl_id == session.girl_id)
 ```